-This module concentrates on giving you an understanding of the role of Public Relations within an organisation, with special reference to marketing communications.
-You will examine the origins, scope and a range of applications of PR focussing on its role in marketing communications management, the development and maintenance of corporate reputation and growing role of sponsorship within the marketing communications portfolio.
+This module concentrates on giving you an understanding of the role of public relations within an organisation, with special reference to marketing communications.
+You will examine the origins, scope and a range of applications of PR, focusing on its role in marketing communications management, the development and maintenance of corporate reputation and the growing role of sponsorship within the marketing communications portfolio.

 Integrated Marketing Communications Campaign Planning Project